Deltares/fews-web-oc/docs/public/deployments/README.md

 ## Delft-FEWS Standalone

-The Delft-FEWS Web OC can be deployed in a Delft-FEWS Standalone as follows"
+The Delft-FEWS Web OC can be deployed in a Delft-FEWS Standalone as follows.

 In the "Modules" folder of the Delft-FEWS Region Home folder, create a directory named: "weboc".
 Unzip the Delft-FEWS Web OC distribution into that folder.